QC basics

 But how many samples to select?
 On the one hand, checking only a few pieces might prevent the inspector from noticing quality issues; on the other hand, the objective is to keep the inspection short by reducing the number of samples to check.

 Suppose you source a product from a factory that often ships substandard quality.
 You know that the risk is higher than average.
 How to increase the discriminating power of the inspection?
-You can opt for the “tightened level” (level III) and more samples are checked.
+You can opt for level III, and more samples will be checked.

-Similarly, if a supplier has consistently delivered acceptable products in the past and keeps using the same workshop, you can choose the “reduced level” (level I).
-As fewer samples have to be checked, the inspection might take less time and be cheaper.
+Similarly, if a supplier has consistently delivered acceptable products in the past and keeps its organization unchanged, you can choose level I. As fewer samples have to be checked, the inspection might take less time and be cheaper.

 The “special levels”